Mississippi News

 Dr. Paul Byers answers common monkeypox questions

 Monkeypox was discovered in 1958.
-Cases usually occur in areas of West and Central Africa where monkeypox is endemic.
+Cases usually occur in of and Central Africa where monkeypox is endemic.
 Cases have occurred outside of these countries before but have been associated with travel to or exposure to someone who's been in these endemic countries.
-In the current outbreak in the U.S. and worldwide, person-to-person transmission is occurring in countries that don't normally report monkeypox.
+In the current outbreak in the U.S. and worldwide, person-to-person transmission is occurring in countries that don't normally monkeypox.

-Monkeypox is spread through close personal, often skin-to-skin contact, including direct contact with the body fluids of an infected person, their rash, scabs, or contact with respiratory secretions.
+Monkeypox is spread through close personal, often skin-to-skin contact, direct contact with the body fluids of an infected person, their rash, scabs, or contact with respiratory secretions.
 Direct contact can include sexual contact, hugging or kissing, or prolonged face-to-face contact.
 Monkeypox can also be contracted by touching objects, fabrics (clothing, bedding or towels), and surfaces that have been used by someone with monkeypox.

 Anyone who engages in close personal or physical contact with an infected person is at risk for contracting monkeypox.